Habitability of red dwarf systems: Tidal effects

-The existence of a permanent day side and night side is not the only potential setback for life around red dwarfs.
+Tidal Venuses

 Tidal heating experienced by planets in the habitable zone of red dwarfs less than 30% of the mass of the Sun may cause them to be "baked out" and become "tidal Venuses."
 The eccentricity of over 150 planets found orbiting M dwarfs was measured, and it was found that two-thirds of these exoplanets are exposed to extreme tidal forces, rendering them uninhabitable due to the intense heat generated by tidal heating.

-Combined with the other impediments to red dwarf habitability, this may make the probability of many red dwarfs hosting life as we know it very low relative to other star types.
 There may be too little water for habitable planets around many red dwarfs; what little water is on such planets, especially Earth-sized ones, may be located on the cold night side of the planet.
 In contrast to the predictions of earlier studies on tidal Venuses, though, this "trapped water" may help to stave off runaway greenhouse effects and improve the habitability of red dwarf systems.